Willie O'Dea: Reappointment to front bench

 O'Dea was appointed to Micheál Martin's frontbench as Spokesperson for Communications, as part of the Fianna Fáil campaign for the 2011 general election.

 In the 2011 election he was re-elected to the newly formed Limerick City constituency, polling 16% of the vote, down from the 39% he polled four years previously.
 He was the Fianna Fáil Spokesperson on Enterprise, Jobs and Innovation from April 2011 to July 2012.
 In July 2012, he was appointed as Spokesperson on Social Protection and Social Equality.

 At the 2016 general election, O'Dea increased his share of the first preference from 16% to 27.8%.
 He was re-elected on the first count.
 He was re-elected again at the 2020 general election, with a reduced vote share.

+O'Dea is understood to have raised concerns about the direction of the Fianna Fáil party under the leadership of Micheál Martin at internal party meetings but has so far declined to do so in public.
+Almost two years after the Coalition Government with Fine Gael and the Green Party was formed, O'Dea remarked that “By now I think you’d have more chance of getting young people interested in the music of Big Tom than getting them into Fianna Fáil,” in reference to the Irish country and traditional music singer.

+In 2023, O'Dea voiced his criticism of the decision by the Minister for Justice, Simon Harris, to grant an application by convicted killer Logan Jackson, to move him from Limerick Prison to a jail in Great Britain, so as to be nearer his family.
+O'Dea supported the legal challenge by Tracey Tully, the mother of the murdered champion Irish boxer, Kevin Sheehy.